Evernote Cloud API error types and their common causes

 - AUTH_EXPIRED - The authentication token has expired.
 You will need to reauthenticate and obtain a new authentication token before making further NoteStore calls.

 - PERMISSION_DENIED - The authentication token doesn't contain have sufficient permissions for the API call being made.
 Your application will not be able to perform the requested operation unless you contact our developer support team to extend your API key's permissions.

-You can determine the user's service level (free or Premium), total monthly upload quota, remaining quota, and quota rollever date through the Cloud API:
+You can determine the user's service level, total monthly upload quota, remaining quota, and quota rollover date through the Cloud API:

 Maximum note size

 The Evernote web service limits the maximum size of an individual note.
 Calls to NoteStore.createNote and NoteStore.updateNote can fail if the new size of the note would be larger than the maximum allowed.
-In thise case, and EDAMUserException will be thrown with the error code LIMIT_REACHED.
+In this case, an EDAMUserException will be thrown with the error code LIMIT_REACHED.